team-perfect-deliverables/charlie/README.md

 on the number of cells on both cases.

 ###Gerty bots
+Named after the robot Gerty 3000 in _Moon (2009)_,
-These bots implement *IGerty* which is a sub-interface of IPlayer.
+these bots implement *IGerty* which is a sub-interface of IPlayer.
 Gerty bots run with a view on the client-side.
 They replace the human player.
 The Gerty bot has the potential to implement the most sophisticated play and bet strategies